spiral-lang/spiral/README.md

 /// because there is a transformation between bitcoin and the datatypes provides the compiler  is not necessary
 /// to write those transformations for euro, so #natural #number euro will be automatically implemented

+/// to avoid the transaction check from bitcoin we can re implment that mapfn here again mapfn euro(x: #rational number):euro;

 /// a little bit of fun!ctery
 console.log(bitcoin {3} -> euro) // euro(300'000/11)